spamuelranek/city-explorer/README.md

 ## Credit and Collaborations
 - Brandon Wolf -- Helped define data flow for project
+- Joseph Streifel -- Helped identify how to use the image src
+- Joseph Streifel -- Helped identify how the error response would come back as

 ## Time Management
 - Name of Feature: Set up Repository